typestack/routing-controllers/README.md

 ### Error handlers

+Error handlers are specific only to express.
-Error handlers works pretty much the same as middlewares, but `@ErrorHandler` decorator is being used:
+Error handlers works pretty much the same as middlewares, but instead of `@Middleware` decorator `@ErrorHandler` is being used:

 1. Create a class that implements a `ErrorHandlerInterface` interface and decorated with `@ErrorHandler` decorator: